Seth Rogen Comedy ‘An American Pickle’ To Premiere On HBO Max On August 6

 Seth Rogen’s upcoming comedy, An American Pickle, will be debuting on fledgling streaming service HBO Max on August 6, Deadline reported.

-The comedy, written by Seth Rich, who based it on his 2013 short story, Sell Out, was originally planned for a theatrical release by Sony Pictures.
-However, in the wake of the COVID-19 pandemic, it has been claimed by WarnerMedia and rerouted for streaming.
+The comedy, written by Seth Rich and based on his 2013 short story Sell Out, was originally planned for a theatrical release by Sony Pictures.
+However, in the wake of the COVID-19 pandemic, it was claimed by WarnerMedia and rerouted for streaming.
 It joins the likes of The Lovebirds, starring Kumail Nanjiani and Issa Rae, and My Spy, starring Dave Bautista.
-Those will be going to Netflix and Amazon, respectively, after being scheduled for theaters.
+Those will be going to Netflix and Amazon, respectively, after initially being scheduled for theaters.

-An American Pickle is directed by Brandon Trost and produced through Rogen and longstanding business partner Evan Goldberg’s production company, Point Grey Pictures.
+An American Pickle is directed by Brandon Trost and produced through Rogen and long-standing business partner Evan Goldberg’s production company, Point Grey Pictures.
 It has a high-concept plot with Rogen playing dual roles.
 He stars as Herschel Greenbaum, an immigrant factory worker in 1920s New York.
 He ends up inside a pickle vat and becomes preserved.
 Waking up unaged in contemporary Brooklyn, Greenbaum looks for his family.
 However, his one existing relative is his great-grandson, Ben Greenbaum, who Rogen also plays.
 The differences between the preserved immigrant worker and the computer coder are painfully clear.

 View this post on Instagram